Moeed1mdnzh/UStarV1/README.md

 Just a reminder that you can modify the training configurations in `UNet/configs.py`

-`!python train.py -v True -e True -s True`
+`python train.py -v True -e True -s True`
 <br />
 After training, you can find the result of your evaluation in the main directory in two .jpg and .json formats.Your trained models and visualizations can as well be found in the **UNet** directory.